 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.

 Potter, D. J. (2020).
-The lived experience of teenage alternative entry students (Doctoral thesis, Avondale University College, Cooranbong, Australia).
+The lived experience of teenage alternative entry students (Doctoral dissertation, Avondale University College, Cooranbong, Australia).
 Retrieved from https://research.avondale.edu.au/theses_phd/19/